GitMirroring/gnuboot/site/index.md

 in the free software community for the last thirteen years.
 In November 2022, "Libreboot" began to include non-libre code.
-We have made repeated efforts to continue collaboration with those developers on a Libreboot which is libre, but that was not succeessful.
+We have made repeated efforts to continue collaboration with those developers on to help their version of Libreboot remain libre, but that was not successful.

 Now we've stepped forward to stand up for freedom, ours and that of the wider community, by maintaining our own version -- a genuinely libre